Fight Background Check Errors with Background Check Lawyers.

 If you had to submit to a background check because you applied for a new job, new position, security clearance, rental, or other opportunity, and you want to know what it says about you, you have rights.

-Frequently, when you create an account and answer background check questions, you can opt to receive a copy of your background check report as soon as it’s complete.
 If you don’t receive a copy automatically, you still have a right to review it.
 Ask the employer, property manager, or the background check company for a copy directly.

 If I lost a job due to a background check error, does the employer have to hire me?